mateah10/repoTest/README.md

 Guacamole recipe

+## Ingredients

 - avocado
 - onion
 - tomatoes
 - salt & pepper

+# Instructions

+- chop onion and tomatoes
+- cut open avocado and remove stone
+- scoop out flesh
-Put into a bowl and mix.
+- put into a bowl and mix.

 An example repository for introductory **Git** training